flightaware/kafkatcl/README.md

 Methods of Subscriber object
 ---

- This uses the new subscription based API that allows it to follow multiple topics and multiple consumers are load-balanced between the subscribers automatically.
+ The subscriber object uses the new subscription based API that allows it to follow multiple topics and multiple consumers are load-balanced between the subscribers automatically.

-* *$kafka* subscriber ?command-name?

-* *$kafka* subscriber #auto

- Create a kafkatcl subscription-consuming command ("subscriber") named *command-name* or generate the name with "#auto"

 * *$subscriber* subscribe ?topic-list?